FRANK732/FRANK732/README.md

 <h1 align="center">Hi 👋, I'm Frank</h1>
 <h3 align="center">A driven and dedicated Backend Developer</h3>

-- I am a Backend Engineer with over 2 years of experience in Backend Development, With a focus on API development, I leverage C# and ASP.NET to build applications.
-In several projects I also as a Team leader who have responsibility to contribute projects development and make the team achieve their own task and of course I'm making sure that developments are in line with the Business requirements.
+- I am a Backend Engineer with over 2 years of experience in Backend Development, With a focus on API development, I leverage C# and ASP.NET to build backend applications.
+In several projects I contribute to development and make the team achieve their own task and of course I'm making sure that developments are in line with the Business requirements.

-- 🔭 I’m currently working on **ERP Systems**
+- 🔭 I’m currently working on **ERP Systems and Health Software**

 - 💬 Ask me about ** Backend Development, Mobile Development, Database Development and integrations, API Integrations,  C#, Dart, Flutter, React Native, and **ASPNET**